OECD slashes growth forecasts, urges aggressive ECB action

 However, so far it has shied away from the kind of quantitative easing carried out by counterparts in the United States and Japan, consisting of a huge campaign of buying government and other bonds to lower the cost of borrowing.

-Separately, credit ratings agency Standard & Poor's said in a report on Monday it expected the ECB to launch a fully-fledged quantitative easing program targeting private-sector bonds.
+Separately, credit ratings agency Standard & Poor's said in a report on Monday it expected the ECB to launch a fully-fledged quantitative easing programme targeting private-sector bonds.

 "In our view, the vulnerability of the recovery in the eurozone, the elevated risks of a triple dip, and the threat of negative inflation would justify the recourse to additional non-conventional measures," S&P said.